We Salute our employees. Please view our COVID story video.

 - Visitors must be over the age of 14

-- Visitors are to remain in their patient’s room except to go to the cafeteria or
+- Visitors are to remain in their patient’s room except to go to the restrooms

 Visitors allowed, based on these exceptions must stay in the patient’s room and wear a mask during the entire visit.
 Once the visitor leaves the patient room, they must leave the hospital.
 Please note that visitors will not be allowed for patients with a pending or positive COVID-19 test.